-Bettas have a membrane beneath the gill plate cover.
-This membrane is referred to as the “beard” and is displayed when the fish flares.
+Bettas have a membrane beneath the gill plate cover called the opercular membrane.
+This membrane appears as a “beard” and is displayed when the fish flares its gill plates.
 Males have a much larger beard, so large that often it is visible even when the male is not flaring.
-Females also have a beard, but it is much smaller and not visible when the female isn’t flaring.Continue to 2 of 3 below.
+Females also have a beard, but it is much smaller and not visible when the female isn’t flaring.

 Male and Female Flaring

-When Bettas flare, the differences between the sexes become more apparent.
+When bettas flare, the differences between the sexes become more apparent.
 Males display a large beard, while females have a much smaller, less pronounced beard.
-Females may also assume a head-down posture when flaring, a posture that males do not exhibit.Continue to 3 of 3 below.
+Females may also assume a head-down posture when flaring, a posture that males do not exhibit.